unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 #### Navigating the code and the bugs

-To see how SonarQube allows to work with problems found in the code navigat to **Issues** section.
+To see how SonarQube allows working with problems found in the code navigate to **Issues** section.

 ![Issues Section](./images/sonar-project-issues.png)

 Here we see all the problems found in the code with vast filtering options, which allows focusing on the most important issues.
 It should be noted that SonarQube allows you to save filter settings to use them later again.

-By double clicking on the error message, you can go to the code, in which the problem was found.
+By double-clicking on the error message, you can go to the code, in which the problem was found.
 Besides that you can find a detailed description of an error and recommendations of how it can be fixed:

 ![Sonar Issue Review](./images/sonar-issue-review.png)